swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 ```

 The second input, 'r' means I want to open the file for reading only.
 I
 can not write to this handle.
+The `read()` command, associated to this fileHandle object,
-The read() command will read a specified
+will read a specified number of bytes and output, interestingly, a string!
-number of bytes:
-# Specify that read() is a function for the file object created by open
-# Also clarify later that using read will move along the file buffer and mark its position on the buffer
-# so that, the next time it calls read, it reads the next byte rather than going all over (clarify!)

 ```python
     > s = fileHandle.read(3)
     > print s
     abc
 ```

-We read the first three characters, where each character is a byte long.
+By calling `read()` from the fileHandle object, we read the first three characters, where each character is a byte long.
+The `read()` function iterates through each character and churns out a string from the file to screen.

+*Caution*: Note that using read() will move along the file stream and the next time we call read(), we'd point to the
+           (n+1)th byte.
+For example, if we invoke read(3), we have read 3 bytes, and the next time we call read(), we
+           will read from the 4th byte and onward.

-We can see that the file handle points to the 4th byte (index number 3) # Specify that this is part of the tell function
+In fact, we can see that the file handle points to the 4th byte (index number 3;
-in the file:
+remember that iterables start at index 0?)

 ```python
     > fileHandle.tell()